 Pragma is not specified for HTTP responses and is

-Cache-Control: no-cache, if the
+Cache-Control: no-cache if the

 is omitted in a request.
 Use

 Pragma only for backwards compatibility with

-|Header type||General header, but response behavior is not specified and thus implementation-specific.|
+|Header type||Request header, Response header (response behavior is not specified and thus implementation-specific).|

 |Forbidden header name||no|